DerekZeyuZeng/DerekZeyuZeng.github.io/_posts/2025-12-30-Fields-Residues-and-de-Rham.md

 ---
 **Goal**.
 Starting from the most basic electrodynamics and Maxwell's equations, differential forms and Hodge stars are introduced using actual physical quantities, thus naturally leading to de Rham theory; then, considering the 2-dimensional electrodynamics, angular functions and logarithmic potentials are explained using cohomological/distributed differential forms, and cohomological proofs and explicit calculations of conclusions such as the residue theorem and the principle of discriminability are given.

+**Prerequisite**.
+Basice Riemannian geometry, there is an review of basic geometry on Riemannian manifold, but the definition of manifolds, Riemannian metric, and Levi-Civita connection.

 Notation and Conventions, Preliminaries
 ---